ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Returns
    * `Transform` - A transform of the object holding the headset camera in the scene.

-The GetHeadsetCamera/0 method returns the Transform of the object that is used to hold the headset camera in the scene.
+The GetHeadsetCamera method returns the Transform of the object that is used to hold the headset camera in the scene.

 #### HeadsetFade/3